 Another important consideration to make when choosing a tent is whether it uses single or double-wall construction.
 Both freestanding and non-freestanding tents are available in single wall and double wall designs.
 Generally speaking, most freestanding tents are double wall and most non-freestanding tents are single-wall.

 Double-wall tents consist of two layers of fabric.
-A breathable mesh inner allows moisture to vent and evaporate away.
+A breathable mesh inner tent allows moisture to vent and evaporate away.
 This is the part that attaches to the poles.
 A separate outer rainfly attaches over the poles.
 This is the second wall.
 The rainfly protects you from precipitation.
 It must be staked away from the mesh inner to give you the best ventilation and protection from the elements.
-Double-wall tents are ideal for camping in hot and humid environments.

-Single wall tents combine the inner and outer into a single piece.
-There is no separate rainfly.
+Single wall tents are made from a single layer of fabric.
 They are made of materials that are meant to be both breathable and waterproof at the same time.
-There are often vents or mesh sections that allow for additional ventilation.
-These tents are ideal for camping in cool and dry environments.
+Single-wall designs often include vents or mesh sections that allow for additional ventilation.

 For more in-depth info, check out my guide: Single Wall Vs Double Wall Tents.